bro256/Awesome-Post-Quantum-Cryptography-Resources/README.md

 ## Contributions
 Contributions are welcome!
-If you know of any resources, publications, or updates, feel free to submit a pull request or open an issue.
+If you know of any trusted and reliable resources, publications, or updates, feel free to submit a pull request or open an issue.

+Please ensure that all contributions:
+1. **Are from credible sources** such as academic journals, recognized organizations, or official standards bodies.
+2. **Include proper references** (e.g., links to original publications or announcements).
+3. Are relevant to the field of post-quantum cryptography.